slambert-git/ExDFOIL/README.md

 ### Summary and visualization of results across phylogeny
 To summarize *D*<sub>FOIL</sub> results across phylogenetic space, we will first need read in a rooted phylogenetic tree containing all of the individuals.
-This tree should be pruned to remove individuals not involved in any tests.
+This tree can optionally be pruned to remove individuals not involved in any tests.
 The example file is `oberon_ornatus_pruned.tree`.

 ```
 MyTree <- read.tree("oberon_ornatus_pruned.tree")